 That article describes the success of a very unlikely project: an all-volunteer effort to share the world’s knowledge.
 It tells a fascinating story of the way Wikipedia grew into an essential resource for school children—and everyone else.

-Wired.com has two articles that examine two very different aspects of Wikipedia.
+articles that examine two very different aspects of Wikipedia.
 One article looks at the importance—and risk—of the Arabic Wikipedia, making information and different points of view available in a region where governments sometimes want to control the sources of information.
 (Maybe most governments ‘want’ to control it, and try to do so.
-The last years have made it clear that people in democratic western nations also can find the news and information they need manipulated and twisted.)
+The last years have made it clear that people in democratic western nations also can find that the news and information they need has been manipulated and twisted.)

 In any case, the editors of Arabic Wikipedia face some unique challenges, from protecting the IP addresses of their contributors to retaining their rights to emphasize local perspectives.